VeraPancaldiLab/GEMDeCan/README.md

-readme
+README

 # Pipeline for lungProject RNA-seq analysis

 ## What am I looking at ?
-This pipeline goes from converting raw Illumina data to quantification with user-chosen software between :
+This pipeline goes from converting raw Illumina data to quantification and deconvolution with user-chosen software between :
 * Kallisto
 * STAR + HTseq-count
 * Salmon
+* QuantiSeq
+* MCP Counter
+* deconRNAseq

 User also gets to chose his favorite trimmer between:
 * Trim-galore